catalingheorghe/learning-activities/sysadmin/books/the_linux_command_line/notes_the_linux_command_line.md

 With no arguments, `cat` expects input from standard input.
 It copies the input line by line to stdout, until EOF is received (Ctrl-d from the keyboard).

-Note: GNU programs usually accepts multiple files as arguments; one of those arguments can be `-`, which signifies standard input.
+Note: GNU programs usually accept multiple files as arguments; one of those arguments can be `-`, which signifies standard input.

 **`<cmd: sort; uniq; wc; grep; tee>`**

 Standard input and standard output are put to good use by the shell **pipelines**, using the pipe operator (|).
 The stdout of one command is piped into the stdinput of another.
 More commands chained together that perform complex operations on data, are usually referred to as `filters`.
-`

  - `ls -l /usr/bin | less`
  - `ls -l /bin /usr/bin | sort | less`